Is Purified Water Demineralized

 The taste of purified or demineralized water is quite different from the taste of tap water.
 Purified water has been processed to remove various contaminants, including minerals, from the water.
 This means that it has a much different taste compared to tap water, which still contains these minerals.

-See also Why Is Distilled Water Hard To Find 2022
+See also Why Distilled Water In Cpap

 Tap water is known for having a slightly mineral-like taste due to the presence of dissolved minerals like calcium and magnesium.
 These minerals give tap water its unique flavor, but also make it less desirable for drinking as they can be unappetizing and even unhealthy in large amounts.
 In contrast, purified or demineralized water has had all these minerals and other contaminants removed, resulting in a much more neutral flavor.